 There are lots of tips and tricks you can learn to engage with your audience, such as mastering the art of storytelling.
 However, words alone won’t drive engagement.

 I love using visuals to help improve my content.
-For those of you who aren’t used to this, it can sound intimidating.
+To those of you who are not used to this, it can sound intimidating.

 Where do you start?
 How many visuals should I include?
 What visuals are acceptable?